kostya/simple_rpc/README.md

 end
 ```

-#### If you want to exchange complex data types, you should include MessagePack::Serializable
+#### If you want to exchange complex data types, you can include MessagePack::Serializable
 ```crystal
 require "simple_rpc"